 Turning around to head back to Gulf Breeze, there are no bike lanes or paths until you reach the bridge.
-This is, of course, ideal for vehicular cyclists.
+This is, of course, ideal for bicycle drivers.
 But the cyclists lured to the beach by bike paths are left to ride through a series of parking lots, or ride the wrong way back across the bridge.
 Many choose to ride against traffic across the bridge, we passed several wrongway riders on our way over (a nerve-racking experience for Mom who had enough excitement dealing with her first climb and descent).

 We returned on the correct side of the road.
 The peninsula-side parking lot improvisation was easier riding east than it was on the way out.
 I returned a day later to check out what the trail looks like past where we turned into the business complex parking lot.
 As if the narrow sidewalk wasn’t bad enough, part of it isn’t even paved!

 The path system is riddled with the kind of careless design and neglected maintenance which makes things much more difficult for cyclists than using the road.
-Looking at this path system from the perspective of an experienced vehicular cyclist, it’s ridiculous and unnecessary.
+Looking at this path system from the perspective of an experienced bicycle driver, it’s ridiculous and unnecessary.
 Looking with the eyes of a novice, it has some frightening gaps and requires several nerve-racking technical maneuvers.
 One has to wonder just who it is designed to serve.

 The wayfinding system, OTOH, serves all levels of cyclists.
 It creates a desirable alternative to US 98.
 It allows cyclists to follow the rules they understand as drivers of other vehicles.
 It creates no illusions of safety.
 It contains no tricky turns.
 It gives cyclists the same standards of design and maintenance motorists receive.